 The CBD is usually obtained from the plant using a supercritical C02 process.
-This is widely considered to be the safest and most effective way of removing and refining CBD oil.
+This is widely considered the safest and most effective way of removing and refining CBD oil.

-Once acquired in this way, this naturally occurring compound is broken down into a “carrier oil”, such as coconut oil, olive oil, or medium-chain triglyceride (MCT) oil, to improve what is called its bioavailability.
+Once acquired in this way, this naturally occurring compound is broken down into a “carrier oil”, such as coconut oil, olive oil, or medium-chain triglyceride (MCT) oil to improve its bioavailability.
 This simply means that the CBD can be better and more efficiently absorbed by the human body, making it more effective.

-Other than CBD or Cannabidiol, a compound called THC or Tetrahydrocannabinol is also present in low-dose cannabis oil, but in very small quantities.
+Other than CBD or Cannabidiol, a compound called THC or Tetrahydrocannabinol is also present in low-dose cannabis oil but in tiny quantities.
 THC is the cannabinoid psychoactive element associated with a marijuana-like “high.”
 THC quantities must be below 1 percent to remain within the legal limits of Australian law.

 Plant cannabinoids mimic naturally occurring cannabinoids found within the human body.
 By acting on your endocannabinoid system (ECS), CBD is thought to actively unlock cell receptors, improve cognition and boost the immune system, among other things.

-Studies suggest that the medical and therapeutic benefits of CBD oil are many and varied, ranging from the treatment of addictions such as smoking right the way through to seizure management in epilepsy.
+Studies suggest that CBD oil’s medical and therapeutic benefits are many and varied, ranging from the treatment of addictions such as smoking right the way through to seizure management in epilepsy.